-This plan supports renewable energy production in Norwich.
+this plan supports renewable energy production in norwich.
 For this policy to continue with broad community support it must be balanced with this plan's policies related to:

-- Protecting natural resources, environmental quality, scenic resources and rural character - Maintaining viable farms and the working lands needed to sustain them - ► Focusing development in those areas of town already served by existing public infrastructure - Preserving cultural resources within Norwich village - Preserving the recreational and natural value of those lands identified in the Ridgeline Protection Overlay Area and Shoreline Protection Overlay Area - Increasing the supply, diversity and affordability of housing in Norwich village center.
-Renewable energy projects in Norwich are further conditioned on the following standards:

-This plan calls upon the Public Utility Commission to issue Certificates of Public Good for projects between 15 kW and 500 kW based on the presumption that lands in Norwich meet the so-called 'preferred site criteria', except in areas already mapped as Ridgeline Protection Overlay Area, the Shoreline Protection Overlay Area, and the designated

-- ► For individual or group net metered renewable energy projects, the property owner must take reasonable measures to site and/ or screen the installations to minimize any visual or noise impacts beyond the property line, particularly on sites where there are neighboring homes in close proximity. - Projects larger than 150 kW must meet existing standards for setbacks, site design (landscaping, screening, lighting, stormwater, etc.) as laid out in the Norwich Zoning and Subdivision Regulations. - Projects larger than 500 kW must have a management and decommissioning plan that will ensure the land will be returned to its prior condition when no longer actively used for renewable energy generation.
-Wherever feasible, the energy generation use must be combined with continued agricultural use of the land or habitat management, such that soil health and fertility is maintained. - ▶ Projects larger than 500 kW must not clear land within a mapped forest block (see Figure 8) unless there is a management and decommissioning plan that will ensure the land will be re-forested and managed in accordance with a forest management plan, when no longer actively used for renewable energy generation.
+- w Protecting natural resources, environmental quality, scenic resources and rural character - $\ensuremath{\mathsf{w}}$ Maintaining viable farms and the working lands needed to sustain them - Focusing development in those areas of town already served by existing public infrastructure - w Preserving cultural resources within Norwich village - Preserving the recreational and natural value of those lands identified in the Ridgeline Protection Overlay Area and Shoreline Protection Overlay Area - w Increasing the supply, diversity and affordability of housing in Norwich this plan calls upon the Public Utility commission to issue Certificates of Public Good for projects between 15 kW and 500 Kw_in the identified Industrial/Energy Area and must not include projects areas already mapped as Ridgeline Protection overlay Area, the shoreline Protection overlay Area, forest blocks, steep slopes in excess of 15 or 25 degrees, and the designated village center.
+COMMUMNITY SUGGESTIONS: Define steep slopes as those inexcess of 45% Renewable energy projects in norwich are further conditioned on the following standards: eneRGY For individual or group net metered renewable energy projects, the property owner must take reasonable measures to site and/ or screen the installations to minimize any visual or noise impacts beyond the property line, particularly on sites where there are neighboring homes in close proximity.Solar arrays of all sizes must not produce glare that reflects on neighboring properties.
+Projects larger than 150 kW must meet existing standards for setbacks, site design (landscaping, screening, lighting, stormwater, etc.) as laid out in the Norwich Zoning and Subdivision Regulations.
+(Move these standards into this plan or adopta separate Solar Screening ordinance and refer to it in this plan).
+Projects larger than 150 kW must have a management and decommissioning plan that will ensure the land will be returned to its prior condition when no longer actively used for renewable energy generation.
+Wherever feasible, the energy generation use must be combined with continued agricultural use of the land or habitat management, such that soil health and fertility is maintained.
+Z Deleted: 500 w Projects larger than 500 kW v are not permitted.
+2020 TOWN PLA Deleted: must not clear land within a mapped forest block (see Figure 8) unless there is a management and decommissioning plan that will ensure the land will be re-forested and managed in accordance with a forest management plan, when no longer actively used for renewable energy generation ORWICH OPTED MARCH 66